Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

 For lab 4, I was in charge of the doit.sh file, as well as the integration and overall testbenching (top.sv and top_tb.cpp).
 I also added some assembly files (xor.s, or.s, counter.s) and copied files from the lab 4 instructions (verify.cpp, mux_tb.cpp, compile.sh).

-For the rest of the project, I got to familiarise myself with the ALU unit, as well as testbenching my own modules, and then working as a team on data memory and the pdf testbench.
-I fully implemented the cache and started on the branch brediction too.
+For the rest of the project, I got to familiarise myself with the ALU unit, as well as testbenching my own modules, and then working as a team on data memory and the pdf testbench (adding comments and starting on the python graphing program).
+I fully implemented the cache (one-way and two-way, and 3 assembly files) and started on the branch brediction too (2-bit simple dynamic module and the relevant assembly file).

 I also took on the responsability of being repo master and designed much of the repo.

 ## Chronological work